[vc_row][vc_column][vc_column_text el_id=”Training-programs-education-volunteers” el_class=”Training-programs-education-volunteers-skilling-girls”]

 Hairdressing and Salon management

-The hairdressing industry in Uganda is characterised by a substantial number of small businesses providing unique and complex hairdressing services to clients on a one-to-one basis.
-The industry suffers high rates of attrition and is nationally recognised as suffering skill shortages.
+The hairdressing industry in Uganda is characterized by a substantial number of small businesses providing unique and complex hairdressing services to clients on a one-to-one basis.
+The industry suffers high rates of attrition and is nationally recognized as suffering skill shortages.
 Over recent years the industry has experienced significant structural change with closures and mergers leading to a rationalization of the number of operators.
 The industry has a very high business failure rate.
 Having significant hairdressing and creative skills is not sufficient to achieve financial success; these skills need to be complemented with basic business management skills.

 Salon management is one of the most important areas of education for students who wish to work in, manage, or own their own salon.
 With a variety of salon management programs available, there are numerous opportunities available to students.
 Salon management teaches the business aspects of managing a salon.
 This includes aspects such as human resources, marketing, and financial components.
 It does not teach practical skills to use such as massage or hair styling, though.
 Therefore, individuals who work in a salon and wish to manage it or wish to open their own facility may need to take a salon management course to get the skills necessary to do so.
 These courses can provide an opportunity for growth in knowledge, potentially leading to higher income.
 In relation to career improvement, some individuals may move into management positions within the salon leadership structures.
 Others may open or run their own business using the information taught in these programs.

-We also integrate our training with entrepreneurship and small-scale business enterprise management skills to enable the youth start and manage their own business.
+We also integrate our training with entrepreneurship and small-scale business enterprise management skills to enable the youth to start and manage their own business.
 We keep in touch with young people who have successfully completed the training to give necessary support to our trainees in their business ventures.

-Thus, the Tailoring and Knitting class courses offer an opportunity for youth to gain skills in using a manual and electric sewing machines, cutting cloth, creating different designs and fashions, for different types of people.
-Our Tailoring and Knitting classes the following course components are offered:
+Thus, the Tailoring and Knitting class courses offer an opportunity for youth to gain skills in using a manual and electric sewing machine, cutting cloth, and creating different designs and fashions, for different types of people.

-- Garment Cutting and making:
+1. Garment Cutting and making:

 b) Machine Embroidery:

-c) Screen printing & Surface Designing:
+c) Screen printing and surface Designing:

 They also tie and dye plain materials with different designs prompting their innovativeness and creativity.